 Are restrictive covenants in employment contracts legally binding?

-Restrictive covenants in an employment context have stricter rules and are less likely to be enforceable than, for example, restrictive covenants on the sale of a business or in other commercial agreements, where the parties’ bargaining powers are more equal as between the parties.
-For a general guide in a wider commercial context, see our advice on Restrictive Covenants in Business Agreements.
+Restrictive covenants in an employment context have stricter rules and are less likely to be enforceable than, for example, restrictive covenants that apply following the sale of a business or in other commercial agreements, where the parties’ bargaining powers are more equal.
+A general guide in a wider commercial context can be found here Restrictive Covenants in Business Agreements.

 While non-compete clauses can potentially be valid, they must, in particular, be carefully considered and drafted.
-A restrictive covenant only designed to restrict competition will not be enforceable.
-In order to be enforceable, a restrictive covenant must be necessary to protect an employer’s confidential information, trade secrets or contacts and to prevent a former employee using these for their own or a competitor’s unfair advantage against you.
-Restrictions must be no wider than required to protect legitimate business interest, otherwise they will be viewed as too wide and unenforceable due to restraint of trade.
+A restrictive covenant only designed to restrict competition in itself will not be enforceable.
+The restriction must also be necessary to protect an employer’s confidential information, trade secrets or contacts and to prevent a former employee using these for their own, or a competitor’s, unfair advantage against you.
+Restrictions must be no wider than required to protect legitimate business interests, otherwise they will be too wide and unenforceable due to being in restraint of trade.

-If you need advice on restrictive covenants in employment law, our employer solicitors can help.
+If you need advice on restrictive covenants in employment law, our employment solicitors can help.

 How enforceable are restrictive covenants in employment contracts?

-If a restrictive covenant is not enforceable because it’s too wide or unreasonable, the court will not sever parts of the clause or rewrite the clause to make it reasonable and so enforceable.
-The Court can only treat separate promises as severable, and so can delete one clause and apply others, but cannot delete part of a clause to give it the effect the employer would like at the time of enforcement.
-The Court must bear in mind that the contract stays the type that was entered into by the parties in the first place and that there is sufficient consideration for the promises made.
+If a restrictive covenant is not enforceable because it’s too wide or unreasonable, the Court can only treat separate provisions as severable, and so can delete one clause and apply others, but cannot delete part of a clause to give it the effect the employer would have intended at the time of enforcement.

-Courts can very rarely adopt a purposive approach where restrictive covenants are defective.
-For example, because poor drafting has led to a vague covenant or a covenant which does not match the type which was clearly agreed between the parties at the time the contract was formed.
-This discretion is severely limited and so it is critical to get the correct legal advice from the outset and ensure that restrictive covenants are sufficiently precise and specific to the employee an employer is attempting to restrain, and that the clauses are properly incorporated into the employee’s contract.
+Courts rarely enforce restrictive covenants where poor drafting has led to a vague covenant or a covenant which does not match the type clearly agreed between the parties when the contract was formed.
+This discretion is severely limited and so getting the correct legal advice from the outset is valuable.
 If you would like assistance with this, our employment law solicitors can help.

 What if a former employee breaches a restrictive covenant?

-An undertaking can be through solicitors in writing or to the court: the former will only have contractual effect, whereas the latter will mean a court order and any breach could be a contempt of court.
+An undertaking can be agreed through solicitors in writing or to the court: the former will only have contractual effect, whereas the latter will result in a court order and any breach could be amount to contempt of court.

 |Declaration||The court can, but rarely does, make a binding declaration in respect of post-termination restrictions.
 Even more infrequently, an employee can apply for a declaration that their post-termination restrictions are unreasonable or otherwise unenforceable.|

-A former employer could also look at bringing an action for the tort of conspiracy, if it can prove that two or more persons, which might be a former employee and their new employer, are working together by unlawful means and intending to cause loss to the former employer.
+A former employer could also look at bringing an action for conspiracy, if it can prove that two or more persons, typically, a former employee and their new employer, are working together by unlawful means and intending to cause loss to the former employer.

 What duties and obligations do employees have towards your business, after they leave employment?

-- Confidential information: aside from any express post-termination restrictions stated in an employee’s contract of employment or settlement agreement, there is an implied term into every contract of employment relating to confidential information.
-This term means that an employee shall not during or after their employment disclose to third parties confidential information and trade secrets learned during and as a result of their employment with an employer.
+- Confidential information: aside from express post-termination restrictions stated in an employee’s contract or settlement agreement, there is a term implied into every contract of employment relating to confidential information.
+An employee shall not during their employment disclose to third parties confidential information and trade secrets learned during and as a result of their employment with an employer.
 Neither must they use that confidential information for their own benefit.
 However, only the most confidential type of information amounting to ‘trade secrets’ such as secret processes can be protected post-employment by the implied duty of confidentiality.

 What can you do if employees breach their post termination obligations?

-If you can prove that an employee has breached their contractual obligations, subject to the wording of relevant contractual provisions, you could be entitled to terminate the employment contract without a notice period or any payment in lieu of notice (PILON) with loss of any bonus, commission or benefits from any incentive plan, where an employee is still employed.
-Many bonus schemes also reward loyalty as a separate (and generally higher) percentage, as well as good performance.
-Bonus payments are often paid at the employer’s discretion, and they can defer payment and order that the company is reimbursed by a certain percentage if an employee leaves within a certain period after a loyalty bonus is paid.
-You can also state that if an employee is no longer in employment by a set payment date, or is under notice by that date, that they are not entitled to be paid for that bonus period, depending on the wording of your bonus scheme.
+If you can prove that an employee has breached their contractual obligations, subject to the wording of relevant contractual provisions, you could be entitled to terminate the employment contract without a notice period or any payment in lieu of notice (PILON) without any bonus, commission or other benefits.
+Many bonus schemes reward loyalty as a separate (and generally higher) percentage, as well as good performance.
+Bonus payments are often paid at the employer’s discretion and it can be possible to defer payment or order reimbursement if an employee leaves within a certain period after a loyalty bonus is paid.
+If an employee is no longer in employment by a set payment date, or is under notice by that date, they may not be entitled to be paid for that bonus period, depending on the wording of your bonus scheme.

-If an employee is not still employed, you could claim damages for loss suffered or for profit made because of the former employee’s breach.
-Alternatively, or in addition to such a claim, you could apply for an injunction to prevent the former employee from working for or dealing with a new employer, or apply to search a former employee’s premises for evidence (although this may not be viewed as a reasonable response by the courts in most circumstances for a breach of disclosure obligations).
+If an employee is not still employed, as mentioned above, you could claim damages for loss suffered or for profit made because of the former employee’s breach.
+Alternatively, or in addition to such a claim, you could apply for an injunction to prevent the former employee from working for a new employer, or apply to search a former employee’s premises for evidence in certain circumstances (although this may not be viewed as a reasonable response by the courts for a breach of disclosure obligations).